Blog

 Nexus can be a difficult concept for business leaders to grasp for a few reasons.

-Although nexus laws differ from state to state and tax to tax, there are some basic nexus concepts your clients can learn to help them better understand what they’re facing.
+Although nexus laws differ from state to state and tax to tax, there are some basic nexus concepts you can learn to help better understand what you’re facing.

 The courts and state governments are constantly changing what activities generate nexus, but in general, there are two chief ways a business can generate nexus with a taxing jurisdiction.